BhanuPDas/smart-city-energy-management/README.md

   - ***NOTE*** Start Date & End Date should be in the past.
 - Click on *View Consumption Report*
   - Fill in the form with the citizen's details.
+- Click on *View Recommendations* to see energy optimization recommendations.

 ## Description of Services